Pelps12/Independent_Study/assembler/assembler.md

 `no-op`

-Refer to `assembler.cpp` for the full mapping of opcodes and command types.
+Refer to `assembler.cpp` for the complete mapping of opcodes and command types.

 ---

 ## Notes

-- **Two-Pass Assembly**
-  Labels can be used before they are defined.
+- **Two-Pass Assembly**: Labels can be used before they are defined.
-- **Branch Bug**
-  There must be a `no-op` after a label for correct execution in some cases.
+- **Branch Bug**: There must be a `no-op` after a label.
-- **Errors**
-  The assembler reports errors for:
+- **Errors**: The assembler throws errors for invalid syntax, unknown instructions, or unresolved labels.

-  - Invalid syntax
-  - Unknown instructions
-  - Unresolved labels